matrix-org/matrix.org/content/twim-guide.md

 After joining you should start your post with a mention of the user "TWIM".
 Easiest to do this is to use your client's mention completion feature.
 After that mention everything contained in the message will be part of the entry.
-If you want to post more than one project please split each into individual entries.
+If you want to post more than one project please submit individual entries, one for each project.

 Images and other media are supported as well.
 To add them you should react with `⭕` on your media file.
-Please make sure to do this after your entry so it gets added to the correct entry and not on another project of yours.
+Please make sure to do this right after submitting your text so it gets added to the correct entry and not to another project of yours.

 ## How to make it a good entry

 Making a good entry can have some challenges.
-Below are some recommendations to help the authors to lower their workload when publishing the post.
+Below are some recommendations to help the editors to lower their workload when publishing the post.

 ### Markdown

-The bot expected markdown as part of the plaintext event body.
-Please use a client which does send the plaintext as markdown.
+The bot expects markdown as part of the plaintext event body.
+Please use a client which sends the markdown formatted text in the "plaintext" body.
 While we currently accept other formats as well it will add manual work for the post by a human.

 ### Do not treat it as a Changelog

 Copying a Changelog is easy but not what TWIM is about.
-Ideally we prefer posts which are a few paragraphs long outlining features which were added or changed over a bulletpoint list.
+Ideally we prefer posts which are a few paragraphs long outlining some highlights over a long detailed list.
 This makes it more readable to humans.
-You may still of course link to the changelog.
+You may of course still link to the changelog.

 ### Add images or videos